Skip to content

 fn unix #

-unix returns a time struct from an Unix timestamp (number of seconds since 1970-01-01)
+unix returns a Time struct calculated from a Unix timestamp (number of seconds since 1970-01-01)

 fn unix2 #